Austin Allen (tight end)

 Austin Allen (born November 10, 1998) is an American football tight end.
 He played college football at Nebraska.

-Early years
+Early life

 Allen grew up in Phillips, Nebraska, and attended Aurora High School, where he played football and basketball.
 As a junior, he caught 41 passes for 507 yards and eight touchdowns.
 Allen committed to play college football at Nebraska over offers from Iowa, Iowa State, UCLA, and UCF.

 College career

 Allen redshirted his true freshman season.
 As a redshirt freshman he caught two passes for 54 yards.
 Allen played in all 12 of Nebraska's games and had seven receptions for 83 yards during his redshirt sophomore season.
 He started seven games as a redshirt junior and caught 18 passes for 236 yards and one touchdown.
 In his redshirt senior season Allen set school records for tight ends with 38 receptions and 602 receiving yards and scored three touchdowns.
 He was named first-team All-Big Ten Conference and the Kwalick–Clark Tight End of the Year at the end of the season.